JesseChua94/alda-online/README.md

 Alda Online aims to make the Alda music programming language more accessible via a web client.
 The original project by Dave Yarwood can be found here: https://github.com/alda-lang/alda.

-Please continue reading if you would like to run the project locally (for the time being this is the only option as I currently work on getting this hosted).
+Please continue reading if you would like to run the project locally (for the time being this is the only option since hosting is quite expensive).

 ## Requirements